alanmitchell/heater-controller/README.md

 A simple command line control program with no graphing, no logging and only text output is provided in the `main.py` script.

+**NOTE:**  *After booting the Raspberry Pi, wait at least 30 seconds before starting the heater control program so that the clock on the Pi has time to sync with the Internet.*

 The `main_window.py` script logs temperature and heater output data to log files located in the `logs/` directory.
 A new log file is created upon every fresh start of the `main_window.py` script.
 Also, a new log file can be created by clicking